Sciwiman/ReviewIt/README.md

 This should dispay the application

 Any problems with this please contact me on 0273284307, i seriously dont mind.
-I want an A
+I want an A+

 ========================================================================================================================

 Api documentation can be found in the application in doc/app/index.html

 Found problems with the rake doc:app command where not all elements that I had commented would be displayed.
 Sorry for this inconvinience.
 I have commented the CRUD elements, the controllers and the models.
-Views are not commented as it is fairly trivial
+Views and css are not commented as it is fairly trivial

 =========================================================================================================================
 Would like to reference several sites and gems that helped me through this project